opensciencegrid/user-school-2019/docs/materials/day1/part4-ex2-login-scp.md

 Log in to the OSG submit machine
 --------------------------------

-For some of the remaining exercises today, you will be using a machine named `osg-learn.chtc.wisc.edu`.
+For some of the remaining exercises today, you will be using a machine named `training.osgconnect.net`.
 The username and password are listed on your 'Accounts' paper that you received yesterday.
 If you no longer have it, please ask the instructors for help.